 Before surgery, you can reduce the risk of complications by controlling medical and lifestyle factors:

 Dr Ward takes every possible measure to reduce the risk of complications occurring.
+To reduce the risk of complications occurring, Dr Ward and his team:

 Because joint replacement procedures involve inserting a prosthesis, they carry their own specific risks.
 All prosthesis are man-made and will eventually wear out and require revision surgery.